 Honoring our Aina

-In addition to environmental, land and building permits, Hamakua Energy also looked at any potential impact on our island’s cultural resources.
-As a precaution, we are commissioning independent, third-party evaluators to conduct an archeological study to identify any potential cultural impacts on property so that we can develop appropriate mitigation plans.
+In addition to assessments for any potential environmental, land and building impacts, Hamakua Energy also looked at potential impacts on our island’s cultural resources.
+Hamakua Energy commissioned independent, third-party evaluators to conduct an archeological study to identify any potential cultural impacts on property and the report, completed in July 2024, showed there are no significant impact to cultural or historic resources.
+The results of this new study is posted below to maintain our commitment to transparency.

 Permits and Past Studies